C++ to C# Converter produces great C# code, saving you hours of painstaking work and valuable time.

-Our accuracy is the highest in the industry, but there will be
+Our accuracy is very high, but there will be

 significant adjustments required for all but the most trivial

-so there are no direct equivalents for many aspects of C++.
+conversions.
+There are no direct equivalents for some aspects of C++.

 Read the rest of the FAQ to get an idea of a few things that are